Lake Superior Woodturners MEETING DETAILS

 could potentially catch on something.
 Don’t forget camera straps especially if you photograph

-• Safely secure your workpiece to the lathe.
+something spinning on the lathe. - Safely secure your workpiece to the lathe.
 Understand how to best secure the wood on the

 lathe for the project at hand.
 Again, this goes back to training and understanding the capabilities